-History is written by the victors.
-But not all the victors will find their deserved place in history.
+History is written by the winners, but not all them will find their deserved place in history.
 This is my remembrance of a small victor, a country caught in the whirlwind of the Great War that no school kid outside its borders will ever write a social studies assignment on.
 My high school student son couldn’t.
 His topic was Russia in the Great War.
-The other two “angles” he could’ve chosen from were the big Allies states, or the states of the Central Powers.
+The other two angles he could’ve chosen from were the big Allies states, or the states of the Central Powers.

 This small country which won the Great War also paid the highest price for its victory: it lost one quarter of its total population and sixty percent of its army.